 You have probably never lived in a centrally planned economy, but if you have ever tried to hail a cab in a major city, you have likely experienced a highly regulated market.
-In many cities, the local govooses strict controls in the market for taxis.
-The rules usually go well ernment imposes strict controls in the market for taxis.
+In many cities, the local government ernment imposes strict controls in the market for taxis.
 The rules usually go well beyond regulation of insurance and safety.
 For example, the government may limit entry into the market by approving only a certain number of taxi medallions or permits.
 It may determine the prices that taxis are allowed to charge.
 The government uses its police powers-that is, the threat of fines or jail time-to keep unauthorized drivers off the streets and prevent drivers from charging unauthorized prices.